infotroph/Prairie_seq/project-log.md

 Added an R script to concatenate all Nanodrop files, apply corrections, and write cleaned version to data/nanodrop.csv, committed first revision of output.
 Next up: compare these values against tissue mass recorded in rawdata/ctab_log.csv.
 This will be a separate script.

 Added an R script to regress DNA yield against milligrams tissue used in the extraction and plot the results by species.
 Currently showing only extractions performed on or after 2015-01-26, when we switched from "remove the same amount of supernatant from every tube" to "remove all the supernatant and calculate volumes of later reagent additions from the tube that yielded the most."
 This throws out a lot of potential data, but also throws out a lot of REALLY noisy data and is a convenient bright line between "protocol development" and "full production."

+## 2015-02-24, SAW & TLP

+Taylor and I ran the test PCRs on a 2% gel at 1:100 dilution (10 ul per sample on the gel).
+We saw faint bands, but too dilute to get a good image.
+Will re-run tomorrow 1ul in 10ul water.

+## 2015-02-25, SAW

+Second attempt at gel image of PCR products.
+Had problems with the gel (large piece of solid EtBr came off the pipette tip and there was a hair and a few bubbles in the gel).
+Ran the 1ul of sample in 10ul H2O and 2ul loading buffer.
+Again, bands were faint but present at the expected sizes for both primer combinations (plant ITS and bacterial 16s).
+However, couldn't get an image that I liked before EtBr became too faint.
+If we want images for the posters, I suggest re-running these at 5ul sample in 1 ul loading buffer/dye and changing ladder to 1 ul ladder in 2 ul loading buffer/dye and 3ul H2O.
+The SYBR green rtPCR kit came in today and we should be clear to proceed with both poster projects following one more meeting with Brian and Kou San.